 - amount of the pet bond (if applicable);

-- name of the tenant; and
+- your name as the long-stay tenant; and

 - details of the site.